kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 For Pods stuck in ContainerCreating due to storage provider unable to attach the volume to the scheduled node, The Pod will be rejected by kubelet and re-created at the correct node.
-For Pods stuck in Pending due to no suitable node available, scheduler will retry to schedule For Pods stuck in ContainerCreating due  Pod according to the updated nodeAffinity.
+For Pods stuck in Pending due to no suitable node available, scheduler will retry scheduling the Pod according to the updated nodeAffinity.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?